30 Jan How to Use Instagram for your Food Business and Build your Followers

 But, there are some major do’s and don’ts.

 In this article I will cover everything you need to know to set up your business on Instagram.
 From the best times to post, how to schedule photos and the best way to analyse your success.

-There’s along list of benefits to having an Instagram page for your business, many you may not have even realised.
+There’s along list of benefits to having an Instagram page as part of your food digital marketing, many you may not have even realised.

 Here’s how Instagram can benefit you:

 - 800 million users are currently signed up to Instagram.
 This is an audience too large to miss out on.

 - 32 minutes a day are spent on Instagram by under 25-year olds, Hoote Suite tells us.